matsengrp/gctree/README.md

    * Try setting the above option if you get the error:`ETE: cannot connect to X server`

-## `gctree.py`
+## `gctree`
-Underlying both pipelines is the `gctree.py` Python library (located in the `bin/` subdirectory) for simulating and compute likelihoods for collapsed trees generated from a binary branching process with mutation and infinite types, as well as forests of such trees.
-General usage info `gctree.py --help`.
+Underlying both pipelines is the `gctree` Python package for simulating and compute likelihoods for collapsed trees generated from a binary branching process with mutation and infinite types, as well as forests of such trees.
+General usage info `gctree --help`.
 There are three subprograms, each of which has usage info:
-* `gctree.py infer --help`: takes an `outfile` file made by phylip's `dnapars` as a command line argument, converts each tree therein to a collapsed tree, and ranks by GCtree likelihood.
+* `gctree infer --help`: takes an `outfile` file made by phylip's `dnapars` as a command line argument, converts each tree therein to a collapsed tree, and ranks by GCtree likelihood.
-* `gctree.py simulate --help`: simulate data
+* `gctree simulate --help`: simulate data
-* `gctree.py test --help`: performs tests of the likelihood and outputs validation plots.
+* `gctree test --help`: performs tests of the likelihood and outputs validation plots.

-The under-the-hood functionality of the `gctree.py` library might be useful for some users trying to go beyond the scons pipelines.
+The under-the-hood functionality of the `gctree` package might be useful for some users trying to go beyond the scons pipelines.
 For example mapping colors to tree image nodes can be achieved with the `--colormap` argument.
 Colors can be useful for visualizing other cell/genotype properties on the tree.

 ## FUNCTIONALITY UNDER DEVELOPMENT